jonmurphy1618/keyboards/planck/qmk/readme.md

 make planck/rev5:<my_keymap_name>:dfu
 ```

 6. Done!
 Test any changes to confirm it's working as intended.
+Please considering sharing your keymap on qmk's [github](https://github.com/qmk/qmk_firmware/tree/master/keyboards/planck/keymaps).
+It's also a great place to browse keymaps and find new tricks.